A Little Summer Bonus – Save 15%

 Are there any other costs?
 Is there anything I need to bring?

-With guidance from your tutor, you may select a piece of wood from our available stock.
-There is no longer a supplementary fee for materials; these are now included in the course fee.
+With advice from the tutor, you may choose a piece of wood from our stock, the cost of which is included in the course fee.

 When I've finished, what course can I do next?